Museums in Madrid

-At the Prado, you can enjoy art pieces of the European masters like La Anunciacion by Fra Angelico, El Lavatorio by Tintoretto, El Descendimiento by Roger Van Der Weyden, El Jardin de las Delicias del Bosco or Las tres Gracias de Rubens; along with other key pieces from the Spanish school like Las Meninas by Velazquez, El Sueno de Jacob de Ribera or Los fusilamientos by Goya.
+At the Prado, you can enjoy art pieces of European masters like La Anunciacion by Fra Angelico, El Lavatorio by Tintoretto, El Descendimiento by Roger Van Der Weyden, El Jardin de las Delicias del Bosco or Las tres Gracias de Rubens; along with other key pieces from the Spanish school like Las Meninas by Velazquez, El Sueno de Jacob de Ribera and Los fusilamientos by Goya.

 This museum is exceptionally well organized.
-“Las Meninas” (1656) by Velazquez, is the best example, from any angle that you look at it, the painting is perfect.
+“Las Meninas” (1656) by Velazquez is the best example; from any angle that you look at it, the painting is perfect.

 Museum hours: Monday to Saturday from 10am to 8pm.
 Sunday and holidays from 10am to 7pm.
 The museum is closed the 1st of January, 1st May and the 25th of December.
 Days of reduced opening hours: 6th January, 24th and 31st of December from 10am to 2pm.